buddhist-uni/buddhist-uni.github.io/_courses/function/vimutti.md

 {% include content_blurb.html category="essays" slug="dependant-liberation_brahmali" %}
 - Ajahn Brahmali explains how ethics and meditation naturally lead to enlightenment.

+{% include content_blurb.html category="canon" slug="iti96" %}
+- In this sutta, the Buddha explains that enlightenment is primarily about letting go of our attachment to sensual pleasures and becoming.

 {% include content_blurb.html category="canon" slug="an11.2" %}
 - This sutta makes the same point: If one merely focuses on ethics, and becomes consummate in ethics, the path to liberation unfolds on its own.